pingcap/docs-dm/en/manage-replication-tasks.md

 ---
-title: Manage the Data Replication Task
-summary: Use dmctl to manage the data replication task.
 aliases: ['/docs/tidb-data-migration/stable/manage-replication-tasks/','/docs/tidb-data-migration/v1.0/manage-replication-tasks/','/docs/dev/reference/tools/data-migration/manage-tasks/','/docs/v3.1/reference/tools/data-migration/manage-tasks/','/docs/v3.0/reference/tools/data-migration/manage-tasks/','/docs/v2.1/reference/tools/data-migration/manage-tasks/','/docs/tools/dm/manage-task/']
+title: Manage the Data Migration Task
+summary: Use dmctl to manage the data migration task.
 ---

-# Manage the Data Replication Task
+# Manage the Data Migration Task

-This document describes how to manage and maintain the data replication task using the [dmctl](overview.md#dmctl) component.
+This document describes how to manage and maintain the data migration task using the [dmctl](overview.md#dmctl) component.
 For the Data Migration cluster deployed using DM-Ansible, the dmctl binary file is in `dm-ansible/dmctl`.

 The dmctl component supports the interactive mode for manual operations, and also supports the command mode for the script.